dward2/BME547/Lectures/exceptions_active_lecture.md

 Process finished with exit code 1
 ```

-There is a dedicate module to system error symbols:
+There is a dedicated module to system error symbols:
 https://docs.python.org/3/library/errno.html

 [Logging](logging.md)